vibing-guy/universal/README.md

 # beachwave - universal
-Universal aimbot and visuals for roblox
+universal aimbot and visuals for roblox

 # script
 ```lua